marcpare/edsger/README.md

 Installation
 ============

 edsger was written for Python 2.5.
 Other versions should work alright.
+For the web component of the application, you'll need `mako` and `bottle`.
+You can install these with `easy_install`.

 Design and Implementation
 =========================

 A straightforward implementation of the Shunting-Hall algorithm powers edsger.
 Expression evaluation is efficient as a result.

-Cool stuff:
+Cool stuff

 * Unary minuses stack correctly.
 (Try '5-----6', for example)
 * Error messages are lucid, for the most part.